 Her artistic work, whether drawing or print, geometrical or figurative, attempts to express what belongs to the senses, to touch our humanity with evocative and emotional work.
 She proceeds to do this by challenging the well accepted theory that contrasting concepts (dark/light, mass/lightness, line/surface, permanence/ephemerality…), stand as polar opposites and, consequently, that we live in a world of extremes and of exclusion.
 In her work, these notions purposefully coexist and this coexistence creates tension and instability.
 She likes to think that if her work generates a sense of unease, of uncertainty, it might be that it reminds us of our human condition.
 Her methods of choice include etching, aquatint, water bite, spit bite and mezzotint which she uses to simultaneously convey precision and expression.

-Her printmaking work has recently received several accolades.
+Her printmaking work has recently received several accolades, such as 1st place from Art Room Gallery's International Juried Art Competition Black & White.
 Fracture III was awarded 1st Place Juror’s Choice by juror Colleen Terry of the Achenbach Foundation at the Bay Area Prints!
 2019, at Compound Gallery in Oakland, CA. She received 1st Place Prize by juror Carrie Dedon of the Seattle Art Museum at the Ninth Annual Juried Exhibition of Gallery 110 in Seattle, WA for the ensemble of her work, and at The Contemporary Print 2019 of PrintAustin in Austin TX, Bernini of the Hands series was awarded the PrintAustin Award.
 Miranda K. Metcalf honored Adrift IV with the Juror’s Choice Award at the international juried exhibition Political Impressions of the Print Club of Rochester, NY, while Adrift II received the 2nd Place Prize at the national juried competition Immersed in Abstraction at The Ellington-White Contemporary, NC.

 Geneviève is a member of California Society of Printmakers and Boston Printmakers and has her studio in the Mission in San Francisco.